Anton87/NERDemo/README.md

 - Perform Named Entity Recognition using OpenNLP
   - include models for recognizing person, organization and location names
-- Write the results to disk in CoNLL format
+- Write the results to disk in CONLL format

 ```java